What is invoice factoring and how does it work?

 Invoice factoring vs. invoice financing

-Invoice factoring and invoice financing are two different ways to receive the funds for an invoice before the client pays.
+Invoice factoring and invoice financing are two different ways to receive the funds for an invoice before a client pays.

-Invoice factoring works via a relationship between the invoice factoring company and the client.
-On the other hand, invoice financing works like a traditional loan via a relationship between the lender and the business creating the invoice.
-Invoice financing uses the invoice like collateral for the loan.
+Invoice factoring works by allowing the factoring company to directly reach out to the business’s clients to collect invoices.
+On the other hand, invoice financing works like a traditional loan, allowing the business to collect its own invoices from its clients.
+Instead, invoice financing uses the invoice as collateral for the loan.

 Invoice factoring pros and cons